genomic-medicine-sweden/meta-val/README.md

 3. **BLAST for pathogen identification**

    - Use `BLAST` to identify the closest reference genomes for the target reads.
-There are two options: `BLASTx` using [DIAMOND](https://github.com/bbuchfink/diamond) based on a protein database, and [BLASTn](https://blast.ncbi.nlm.nih.gov/Blast.cgi) based on a nucleotide database.
+There are two options: `BLASTx` using [DIAMOND](https://github.com/bbuchfink/diamond) based on the protein database, and [BLASTn](https://blast.ncbi.nlm.nih.gov/Blast.cgi) based on the nucleotide database.

 4. **Extract target reads**